 But that debate ended before it really began.

 In late 2020, a group of judges and attorneys on the Rules of Criminal Procedure Committee — a panel that routinely recommends rule changes to the state Supreme Court — began crafting a proposal similar to a first-of-its-kind reform adopted in Washington in 2018.
-The committee passed a near-identical proposal on a 7-5 vote in January.
+The committee passed a near-identical proposal on a 7-5 vote in January, which they sent to the court in April.
 One absent member, the panel’s only person of color, Denver County Court Judge Chelsea Malone, did not vote but sent an email in support of the rule.

 A week later, the Supreme Court sent an email unanimously rejecting the proposal.